rwblokzijl/Msc-thesis-EuroToken/thesis.md

 his chain for verification, Alice gets access to potentially sensitive transaction data.
 Since the checkpoint serves as a statement of validity for the entire history before that point, all privacy-sensitive details can be omitted.
-When off-line, transactions cannot be checkpointed and need to be shared with all counterparties, for this reason a future area of research a method of privatization to conceal transferred amounts through homomorphic encryption.
+When offline, transactions cannot be checkpointed and need to be shared with all counterparties, for this reason a future area of research a method of privatization to conceal transferred amounts through homomorphic encryption.

-## Off-line transactions and online validation
+## Offline transactions and online validation

-An off-line transaction is a transaction where both parties have no connection to the rest of the network.
+An offline transaction is a transaction where both parties have no connection to the rest of the network.
 Because of the issues discussed earlier there is no way of preventing someone from hiding any number of blocks from a previous transaction from the other party without checking with the rest of the network